Vistoria: A Multimodal System to Support Fictional Story Writing through Instrumental Text-Image Co-Editing: Appendix

-Fictional story writing benefits from fluid movement between abstract textual reasoning and concrete visual imagination, yet existing tools separate these modalities and disrupt creative flow (DG2, DG3).
-To address this, we introduce a set of \emph{visual instruments} (Figure \ref{fig: Feature - Image Editing}) designed around three principles: (1) \emph{Reification}, which draws on familiar operations from image editing (e.g., lassoing, collaging, filtering) and transforms them into persistent, manipulable operations that apply equally to text and image elements~\cite{swerzenski2021fact,massonTextoshopInteractionsInspired2024}; (2) \emph{Polymorphism}, which ensures the same operations apply uniformly across text and images; and (3) \emph{Structural Mapping}, which synchronizes changes so that visual and textual representations carry the same narrative meaning.
-Together, these principles reduce modality switching costs while maintaining coherence between story segments and imagery.
+Fictional story writing benefits from fluid movement between abstract textual reasoning and concrete visual imagination.
+The system should tightly align text and images so that edits in one modality fluidly inform the other (DG2, DG3).
+To address this, we introduce a set of \emph{Instrumental Operations} (Figure~\ref{fig: Feature - Image Editing}) designed around three principles: (1) \emph{Reification (instrumental interaction)}, which draws on familiar image-editing operations to make abstract image–text co-editing actions more concrete and manipulable; (2) \emph{Polymorphism (instrumental interaction)}, designing a set of instrumental operations (Lasso, Collage, Filter, Perspective Shift) which ensure the same operations apply uniformly across text and images to lower switching cost; and (3) \emph{Dual Coding Theory}, which indicates that verbal and nonverbal changes should be aligned to maintain coherence across cognitive channels.

-\textbf{\textit{Lasso.}} The \textit{lasso} instrument exemplifies reification by turning the abstract action of “focusing on part of a story” into a manipulable unit: selecting a region in \textit{either} an image or a fragment of text generates a new card focusing on the selected part with enriched narrative and visual details.
-Through polymorphism, the same selection logic applies across modalities---whether circling a visual detail or isolating a text segment---providing a consistent interaction pattern.
+\paragraph{\textbf{\textit{Lasso.}}} The \textit{Lasso} instrument exemplifies reification by turning the abstract action of ``focusing on part of a story'' into a manipulable unit: selecting a region in \textit{either} an image or a fragment of text triggers the generation of a new card focusing on the selected part with enriched narrative and visual details.
+Through \textit{polymorphism}, the same selection logic applies across modalities---whether circling a visual detail or isolating a text segment---providing a consistent interaction pattern.
 The text within the selected area in the original content will be emphasized to form a new card.
 The extracted portion of text is used to regenerate the corresponding image.
-Structural mapping ensures that the lassoed image region and the expanded story fragment correspond to one another, aligning visual and textual perspectives within the same narrative unit (Figure~\ref{fig: Feature - Image Editing} (a) ).
+The lassoed image region and the expanded story fragment correspond to one another, aligning visual and textual perspectives within the same narrative unit (Figure~\ref{fig: Feature - Image Editing} (a)).